HyperCalmSketch/HyperCalmSketch/CPU/DMA/PeriodicBatch/README.md

-# Codes for Variable HyperCalm
+# Codes for Dynamic HyperCalm

 We implemented dynamic version of Bucketized HyperCalm, and tested its performance with different number of memory expansions/compressions.
 The experimental results demonstrate that the dynamic version of Bucketized HyperCalm still maintains similar performances in terms of both accuracy and processing speed as the normal version of Bucketized HyperCalm.